jrladd/CIS241/assignments/presentation.md

 If you wind up changing your project or would like to update your slide after the deadline, you may do so as long as I approve the changes.
 I may also ask you to revise your slide if necessary.

 **As part of this assignment you must attend the CIS Open House on Scholars Day, Tues.
-28 Apr 2pm–2:50pm.** When you arrive, check in with me or Dr. Rapp so that we can verify you were there.
+8 Dec.
+2pm–3:50pm.** When you arrive, check in with me or Dr. Rapp so that we can verify you were there.
 You should stay for a minimum of 15 minutes to check out the other presentations and projects. *You do not need to present anything or speak publicly about your project at this event*, but you never know... maybe someone will love your slide and want to chat about it!

 ## How to Submit a Video